The Importance of Acid-Alkaline Balance in the Body

 So how do the foods we eat effect our pH?
 Foods can be categorized into two groups; acid forming foods and alkaline forming foods.
 Notice the word ‘forming’, which means when the foods are digested and get processed in the gut and liver, and passed to the blood, they then impart an acid or alkaline effect in the blood.
 In their raw or original state (going into the mouth), most all foods are on the acid side, and a few slightly alkaline, somewhere between a pH of 2 – 7.5.
 A lemon or tomato for instance are very acidic in the raw state, but impart a very alkaline pH in the blood.

 Remember, pain and inflammation, digestive disorders, skin problems, headaches, chronic infections and fungus, disease and cancer, all FEED on the SAD.
 But the life of your cells and the healing of tissues all thrive in an alkaline state.
-And here’s an important fact (what you can hear in Dr. Coldwell's video): In an alkaline and oxygenated state, cancer cell growth stops.
+And here’s an important fact: In an alkaline and oxygenated state, cancer cell growth stops.

 Do what you can to transition toward a plant based diet, cut out as much processed and sugar-laden foods as you can and strive for some daily exercise.
 Even 15 minutes will do a lot to add some needed oxygen to the tissues.
 For an optimal nutritional evaluation, give me a call and let me help you get on the right track!

-I know that eating well is challenging, especially in today's times.
+I know that eating well is challenging, especially now.
 Don’t get overwhelmed, but understand that while most common foods in our country are stressful, it’s the understanding of what foods do and how your body uses them that enables you to make a positive change.
 Hopefully this provides useful information to empower your efforts for a healthy lifestyle.